For me, England has always been synonymous with one thing. No, not royalty or sports or fish and chips; for me, it's always been afternoon tea.

 Harry Potter fans, rejoice!
 London now has a deliciously immersive Harry Potter-themed tea!
 You'll find this tea at a bakery in Soho called Cutter & Squidge, and to simply call it a “themed afternoon tea” doesn't do it justice at all.
 This isn't just afternoon tea.
 This is a full-on tea experience.

 *Note: When I did this tea, it was themed like a wizarding potions class.
 These days, they've redesigned it to be a “common room” experience, so just note that the space will look different now than it does in these photos!
 I'm not sure how the experience will change, but will update this once they release more info.

 You start by going down into the basement of the bakery, which has been transformed into the Potion Room.
 You get given a cloak and a wand, and are seated at a desk before you meet your Potions Master (or Mistress).

 You then spend the next couple of hours mixing edible potions, drinking teas with names like “Elixir of Life” and “Unicorn Tears,” and geeking out as much as your little magical heart desires.
 I did this one with fellow travel blogger Lauren, and it was SO FUN.

-The pros: This was the most-themed tea I attended; it's a fully immersive experience, and you really will feel like you're in a Potions classroom!
+The pros: This is the most-themed tea I've attended; it's a fully immersive experience, and you really will feel like you're in a Potions classroom!
 I was so impressed by the presentation, as well as the food – the ham sandwich, leek and potato pie, and rock cakes were my favorites.
 I also felt like this one gave you the most bang for your buck because of the overall experience AND all the extra goodies that are included.